spine/spine/site/site.md

       click: function(){ /* ... */ }
     });

-    var Tasks = Spine.Controller.create({
+    var Contacts = Spine.Controller.create({
       proxied: ["addAll", "addOne"],

       init: function(){
-        Task.bind("refresh", this.addAll);
+        Contact.bind("refresh", this.addAll);
-        Task.bind("create",  this.addOne);
+        Contact.bind("create",  this.addOne);
       },

       addOne: function(item){
-        var task = TasksItem.inst({item: item});
+        var contact = ContactItem.inst({item: item});
-        this.el.append(task.render().el);
+        this.el.append(contact.render().el);
       },

       addAll: function(){
-        Task.each(this.addOne);
+        Contact.each(this.addOne);
       }
     });

-In the example above, `Tasks` has responsibility for adding records when they're initially created, and `TasksItem` responsibility for the record's update and destroy events, re-rendering the record when necessary.
+In the example above, `Contacts` has responsibility for adding records when they're initially created, and `ContactItem` responsibility for the record's update and destroy events, re-rendering the record when necessary.
 Albeit more complicated, this gives us some advantages over the previous render pattern.

 For one thing, it's more performant; the list doesn't need to be re-drawn whenever a single element changes.
 Furthermore, we now have a lot more control over individual items.
 We can place event handlers, as demonstrated with the `click` callback, and manage rendering on an item by item basis.